-The following meetings are currently permitted to meet remotely
+The following meetings are currently permitted to meet remotely:

 - Liaison Groups

-- Task and Finish Groups
+- Task & Finish Groups

 - Working Parties

-Committees, Sub committees and Full Council are not legally permitted to meet remotely.
+Committees, Sub Committees and Full Council are not legally permitted to meet remotely.

-Should regulations be amended to give Council's the option to conduct meetings remotely the Council will predominantly use Zoom Platform and Councillors will adhere to the Virtual Meeting protocols as adopted 28.5.20.
+Should regulations be amended to give Councils the option to conduct meetings remotely the Council will predomintly use the Zoom Teams Platform and Councillors will adhere to the Virtual Meeting proptocosl as adopted on 28.5.2020.